Sorion/gps-sim/README.md

 On windows you will need com0com.
 It's a serial port emulator for windows.
 It create virtual port that can be paired together to simulate the input and output of a device.
 In our case we can create and paired `COM29` & `COM30` port.
-`COM29` port will be the output of the gps simulator & `COM30` will be the port where data are received in your own app.
+`COM29` port will be the input of the gps simulator & `COM30` will be the output port where data are received in your own app.

 You can find here com0com [here](https://sourceforge.net/projects/com0com/).